 I think the button-down-dress-up thing started as a preppy affectation.

-Well, I see what he’s suggesting.
+I can certainly see what he’s suggesting.
 The shirt probably was embraced for its rumpled casualness, but why must that be an affectation?
 I think the entire WASPy/preppy/Ivy approach to dressing — being relatively dressed up with casual attire and relatively dressed down with formal attire — is one of its greatest virtues.
 Can’t that simply emanate from a set of values, one in which the shirt’s heartiness and longevity, not to mention versatility (dress it up, dress it down, wear it over a polo when a sweater would be too much) speak to WASPdom’s reverence for utility?

 Besides, affectation is almost unheard of among the original arbiters of oxford-cloth buttondowns.
 And when they paired them with whale-embroided chinos, they were being whimsical but they were also being “correct.”
 There’s no such thing as WASP irony or affectation — save for the affectation of being unaffected.